1adog1/eve-watchman/README.md

   * See `/config/config.ini.dist` for a list of required scopes.
 * [When Using The Neucore Authentication Method] A Neucore Application
   * The application needs the `app-chars` and `app-groups` roles added, along with any groups that you want to be able to set access roles for.
+  * _NOTE: It is not currently recommended to use this authentication method, as access is tied to the corporation / alliance of the logged-in character.
+An update to make this authentication method viable is planned for the future._

 ## Webapp Setup
   * Rename the Configuration File in `/config/config.ini.dist` to `/config/config.ini` and setup as needed.